Annandale Plantation

-Annandale Plantation was a historic cotton plantation and Italianate-style plantation house in what is now the Mannsdale neighborhood of Madison, Mississippi.
+Annandale Plantation was a historic cotton plantation complex and Italianate-style plantation house in what is now the Mannsdale neighborhood of Madison, Mississippi.

-Its Italianate-style plantation house was designed and built for Margaret Louisa Thompson Johnstone, the wealthy widow of John T. Johnstone.
+The house was designed and built for Margaret Louisa Thompson Johnstone, the wealthy widow of John T. Johnstone.
 Completed during the late 1850s, it was destroyed in a fire during the mid-1920s.
 A replacement, part of a modern residential development, was later built at the site during the mid-20th century.

-Before the new mansion was built, Mrs. Johnstone commissioned what is known as the Chapel of the Cross, in memory of her late husband.
+Before the mansion was built, Mrs. Johnstone commissioned what is known as the Chapel of the Cross, in memory of her late husband.
 This Italianate style structure was completed in 1852 on the plantation property.
 Johnstone deeded it and 10 acres to the Episcopal Diocese.
 The chapel was added to the National Register of Historic Places in 1972.

 History

 John Taylor Johnstone, born on April 28, 1801, migrated with his family to Mississippi from Hillsborough, North Carolina, about 1820.
 He eventually obtained a number of farms totaling 2600 acre and became wealthy by planting and harvesting cotton.

 The Johnstones had two daughters, Frances Ann and Helen Scrymgeour Johnstone, and two sons, Samuel and Noah Thompson Johnstone.
 Both sons died in 1840, the year the family moved to Mannsdale.

-The first Johnstone home on the Annandale plantation was a large log house.
+The first Johnstone home on the Annandale Plantation was a large log house.
 Family tradition maintained that Johnstone was descended from the Johnstone family who once held the title Earl of Annandale and Hartfell in the Peerage of Scotland and that he named his plantation in their honor.
 When Frances Johnstone married William J. Britton in 1844, her father built a plantation house near Mannsdale for the couple as a gift.
 Completed in 1846 and named Ingleside, the Italianate house, with a 180 ft wide front facade, contained eight bedrooms, dressing rooms, a parlor, library, dining room, breakfast room, and an office.

 A side and rear view, taken during the 1910s.

 John T. Johnstone died on April 23, 1848.
-In memory of her late husband, Margaret Johnstone built the masonry Gothic Revival-style Chapel of the Cross on the plantation property, quarter-mile north of the site of the future Annandale mansion.
+In memory of her late husband, Margaret Johnstone built the masonry Gothic Revival-style Chapel of the Cross on the plantation property, north of the site of the future Annandale mansion.
 After its completion in 1852, she transferred ownership of the church and surrounding 10 acre to the newly created Episcopal Diocese of Mississippi.
-The chapel was assessed under the Historic American Buildings Survey in the twentieth century and added to the National Register of Historic Places in 1972.
+The chapel was assessed under the Historic American Buildings Survey in the 20th century and added to the National Register of Historic Places in 1972.